CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Discussion

 \subsection{Follow-up and scientific significance}

 We plan to carry out follow-up confirmation of the strong lensing candidates identified in this study, employing distinct verification strategies tailored to each class of candidate.
-For the high quality lensed quasar candidates in Grade-A, especially those that can be matched with galaxy clusters, we plan to request observing time on the Canada-France-Hawaii Telescope (CFHT) and the 200-inch Hale Telescope (P200) to obtain deep imaging and spectroscopic observations.
-High signal-to-noise spectra will permit the rejection of obvious contaminants, while deeper imaging that resolves arcs or other multiple images will provide additional constraints on the mass distribution in the lensing region.
-For the samples which already have spectral information, we intend to apply for deeper imaging observations.
-For the remaining lensed quasar candidates, we will cross-match with DESI future release spectroscopy, and-as public releases expand-Euclid imaging/slitless spectroscopy, future survey observations on the 4-metre Multi-Object Spectroscopic Telescope (4MOST) and the forthcoming CSST imaging/slitless spectroscopy wide-field surveys when data is available.
+For the high-quality lensed quasar candidates, especially those that can be matched with galaxy clusters in Grade-A and the samples which already have spectral information, we plan to request observing time on the Canada-France-Hawaii Telescope (CFHT) and the 200-inch Hale Telescope (P200) to follow them up.
+For the remaining lensed quasar candidates, we will cross-match with DESI future release spectroscopy, and - as public releases expand - Euclid imaging/slitless spectroscopy, future survey observations on the 4-metre Multi-Object Spectroscopic Telescope (4MOST) and the forthcoming CSST imaging/slitless spectroscopy wide-field surveys when data is available.

 If confirmed, these candidates would offer substantial scientific value.
-For instance, within the subset (shown in Figure~\ref{figure: showcases of wo spec sample with BCG or ero}) where the BCG of a galaxy cluster lies within 30 arcsec of the quasar-group centre, the rightmost panel of Figure~\ref{figure: showcases of wo spec sample with BCG or ero} shows the candidate with \texttt{groupid} \(=37148\), whose image separation is 37.59 arcsec-exceeding that of all currently known WSLQs.
+For instance, within the subset where the BCG of a galaxy cluster lies within 30 arcsec of the quasar-group centre (shown in Figure~\ref{figure: showcases of wo spec sample with BCG or ero}), the rightmost panel of Figure~\ref{figure: showcases of wo spec sample with BCG or ero} shows the candidate with \texttt{groupid} \(=37148\), whose image separation is 37.59 arcsec, exceeding that of all currently known WSLQs.
 If genuine, its large separation would provide a uniquely valuable case for probing the three-dimensional structure of quasars \citep{Misawa_2016}.
 As another example, Appendix~\ref{app_section: samples with spectrumm_1} discusses a candidate in which the mass centroid and luminosity centroid may be offset; if verified, this system would be highly informative for constraining the mass distribution of this irregular foreground galaxy cluster.